lmerchant/argovis_convert_netcdf_to_json/Readme.md

 ## To Run it

-Main script is convert_bot_ctd_goship_to_argovis_json.py

-To run, use python 3

-    python convert_bot_ctd_goship_to_argovis_json.py
+    python convert_netcdf_to_json.py

 ## Folder for converted data

-A folder named converted_data is created in the same folder as the script unless it already exists.
-This is where converted data is stored.
-Each dataset is saved in a subfolder named with the expocode of the cruise.
+The data output is saved to converted_data.
+Each cruise dataset is saved as a zip archive named with the cruise expocode.